piotrmaslanka/filemanager/README.md

 * USER - default user name
 * PASS - default password
 * ROOT_URL - root URL where you keep your site (eg. https://example.com/ )
+* FORCE_HTTPS - for these cases where you run behind a SSL proxy and don't want to see http refers.
+Disabled by default

 Keep your files mounted as in-container volume of /var/www/mount That hostname is important - Apache will cry otherwise

+**WARNING!
+This will forcibly chmod -R 777 all of your files that can be viewed.
+My use case was to have a Web access to Samba shares so it doesn't really matter, but it may for you!**